Hertha Ayrton

-Phoebe Sarah Hertha Ayrton (28 April 1854 – 26 August 1923) was an English electrical engineer, mathematician, physicist and inventor, and suffragette.
-Known in adult life as Hertha Ayrton, born Phoebe Sarah Marks, she was awarded the Hughes Medal by the Royal Society for her work on electric arcs and ripple marks in sand and water.
+Phoebe Sarah Hertha Ayrton (born Phoebe Sarah Marks; 28 April 1854 – 26 August 1923), known in her adult life as Hertha Ayrton, was an English electrical engineer, mathematician, physicist and inventor, and suffragette.
+She was awarded the Hughes Medal by the Royal Society for her work on electric arcs and ripple marks in sand and water.

 Early life and education

-Hertha Ayrton was born Phoebe Sarah Marks in Portsea, Hampshire, England, on 28 April 1854.
+Ayrton was born Phoebe Sarah Marks in Portsea, Hampshire, England, on 28 April 1854.
 In her youth she went by the name Sarah.
 She was the third child of a Polish Jewish watchmaker named Levi Marks, an immigrant from Tsarist Poland; and Alice Theresa Moss, a seamstress, the daughter of Joseph Moss, a glass merchant of Portsea.
 Her father died in 1861, leaving Sarah's mother with seven children and an eighth expected.
 Sarah then took up some of the responsibility for caring for the younger children.

 At the age of nine, Sarah was invited by her aunts, who ran a school in northwest London, to live with her cousins and be educated with them.
 She was known to her peers and teachers as a fiery, occasionally crude personality.
 Her cousins introduced Ayrton to science and mathematics.
 By age 16, she was working as a governess, but she had not renounced her ambitions.

+Ayrton was brought up as Jewish but was agnostic by her teens.
+She adopted the name "Hertha" after the eponymous heroine of a poem by Algernon Charles Swinburne that criticised organised religion.
+It was first given to her as a nickname by her friend, the German-Jewish émigré Ottilie Blind.

+In 1873, Blind introduced Ayrton to Barbara Bodichon, who had co-founded Girton College, Cambridge four years prior.
+She would become one of Ayrton's most significant early mentors.
+She encouraged Ayrton to apply to Girton College and introduced Ayrton to feminist and supporter of women's education George Elliot.
+Elliot became fast friends with Ayrton and personally supported Ayrton's application to Girton College, Cambridge.
+Alongside Bodichon, fellow suffragette Helen Taylor, and Lady Louisa Goldsmid, she helped cover Ayrton's tuition fees of £92 per year alongside.
+Taylor paid £25 and the other three contributed the remaining sum every year.

-George Eliot supported Ayrton's application to Girton College, Cambridge.
-There, Ayrton studied mathematics and was coached by physicist Richard Glazebrook.
+At Girton, Ayrton studied mathematics and was coached by physicist Richard Glazebrook.
 She also constructed a sphygmomanometer (blood pressure meter), led the choral society, founded the Girton fire brigade, and, together with Charlotte Scott, formed a mathematical club.
 In 1880, Ayrton passed the Mathematical Tripos, but Cambridge did not grant her an academic degree because at the time it did not award full degrees to women.
 Ayrton then passed an external examination at the University of London, which awarded her a Bachelor of Science degree in 1881.

-Ayrton was brought up as Jewish but was agnostic by her teens.
-She adopted the name "Hertha", first given as a nickname by her friend Ottilie Blind, after the eponymous heroine of a poem by Algernon Charles Swinburne that criticised organised religion.